 - 1. Describe your own development.
 Provide personal examples that illustrate the multidimensional nature of your own development.
 In what ways has your development illustrated multidirectionality?
 Plasticity? - 2.
-Consider the societal and cultural events that your parents may have experienced in their youth.
+Consider the societal and cultural events that your parents or older family members or friends may have experienced in their youth.
 What technology was available?
 What historical events did they experience?
-What were the popular fads of their youth?
-What influence do you think these sociohistorical factors may have had on your parents' development?
+What were the popular fads?
 Compare their sociohistorical context with the one in which you were raised.
 What historical and societal events may have influenced you?
 What events have shaped your generation? - 3.
-Consider your own experiences with culture.
 With which culture or subculture do you identify?
-How much of a role do you think your cultural membership has had in your own development?
+How much of a role do you think your cultural membership has had in your development? - 4.
 Why might some people say that the United States has no culture?
 What do you think?